bax082024/DiamondSlot/README.md

 	- Lands on Reels 1 & 2: Returns bet + 2.
 	- Lands on Reels 1, 2, & 3: Additional payouts.

+---

+## Customizations
+- Configurable Win Rates: Easily tweak the win rate by adjusting symbol weights.
+- Custom **Backgrounds and Icons:** Background textures and icon images can be replaced with custom designs.